Geometry unites synchrony, chimeras, and waves in nonlinear oscillator networks: Abstract

 \section{Abstract}

 One of the simplest mathematical models in the study of nonlinear systems is the Kuramoto model, which describes synchronization in systems from swarms of insects to superconductors.
-We have recently found a connection between this original, real-valued nonlinear KM and a corresponding complex-valued system that admits an exact solution for the dynamics in an individual simulation.
-We now use this description to investigate the three major synchronization phenomena in Kuramoto networks (phase synchronization, chimera states, and traveling waves), not only in terms of steady state solutions but also in terms of transient dynamics and individual simulations.
+We have recently found a connection between the original, real-valued nonlinear Kuramoto model and a corresponding complex-valued system that permits describing the system in terms of a linear operator and iterative update rule.
+We now use this description to investigate three major synchronization phenomena in Kuramoto networks (phase synchronization, chimera states, and traveling waves), not only in terms of steady state solutions but also in terms of transient dynamics and individual simulations.
 These results provide new mathematical insight into how sophisticated behaviors arise from connection patterns in nonlinear networked systems.

+\begin{quotation} \textbf{The collective behavior of nonlinear oscillator networks has been used to study systems ranging from biology to physics.
+In this context, the Kuramoto Model (KM) is of great importance.
+However, it remains difficult to directly relate the structure of a specific network adjacency matrix to the resulting dynamics in nonlinear systems.
+Here, we use a complex-valued matrix formulation for the KM, whose argument has a correspondence with the original model.
+This allows us to obtain an analytical approach for the transient dynamics in individual simulations of Kuramoto oscillator networks.
+We then apply this to study phase synchronization, chimera states, and waves.
+Our approach gives us a new, geometric perspective of synchronization phenomena in terms of complex eigenmodes, which in turn offers a unified geometry for synchrony, chimera states, and waves in nonlinear oscillator networks.} \end{quotation}